 Figure 2.
-Instantaneous rate plots of representative units recorded in the nucleus reticularis pontis oralis of the echidna (a, b, c) and (a), dog (e, f) and cat (g, h).
+Instantaneous rate plots of representative units recorded in the nucleus reticularis pontis oralis of the echidna (a, b, c) and (a, b), and (a, b) and (a, b).
 Each point represents the discharge rate for the prior interspike interval.
 In the echidna, discharge rate is regular during quiet waking (a), as in quiet waking in the dog (e) and cat (f).
-Discharge in the echidna increases and becomes more variable in sleep, subdivided here into S1 (b), S2 (c) and S3 (d), states with progressively more slow waves in the EEG.
-This increased rate and variability parallels that seen in REM sleep in the dog (f) and cat (h).
-Reprinted from Siegel et al. (1996), with permission.
+Discharge in the echidna increases and becomes more variable in sleep, subdivided here into S1 (b), S2 (a) and S3 (a), states with progressively more slow waves in the EEG.
+This increased rate and variability parallels that seen in REM sleep in the dog (f) and cat (f).
+Reprinted from Siegel (f) and (f) with permission.

 motor activation of REM sleep originates in the discharge pattern of these cells.
 By examining unit activity across species, one could more directly compare and contrast the nature of neuronal activity that characterizes sleep.
 Does the brainstem of the echidna, an animal which seems to lack the cortical slow wave indicators of REM sleep, have a unit discharge pattern indicative of REM sleep or of non-REM sleep?
 This kind of approach appeared to us to be a useful way of re-examining the question of when REM sleep evolved.

 The medial reticular REM-waking active cells are the most easily recorded of the cell types that would enable us to characterize sleep state.
 We reasoned that if an REM sleep-like state existed in the echidna it could be identified by the characteristic burst-pause discharge pattern seen in the majority of medial reticular cells of placental mammals during REM sleep.